-Monitoring your key vault service with Azure Monitor for Key Vault
+Monitoring your key vault service with Key Vault insights

-Azure Monitor for Key Vault provides comprehensive monitoring of your key vaults by delivering a unified view of your Key Vault requests, performance, failures, and latency.
-This article will help you understand how to onboard and customize the experience of Azure Monitor for Key Vault.
+Key Vault insights provides comprehensive monitoring of your key vaults by delivering a unified view of your Key Vault requests, performance, failures, and latency.
+This article will help you understand how to onboard and customize the experience of Key Vault insights.

 Before jumping into the experience, you should understand how it presents and visualizes information.

 - At scale perspective showing a snapshot view of performance based on the requests, breakdown of failures, and an overview of the operations and latency.

 - Drill down analysis of a particular key vault to perform detailed analysis.

 - Customizable where you can change which metrics you want to see, modify or set thresholds that align with your limits, and save your own workbook.
 Charts in the workbook can be pinned to Azure dashboards.

 Key Vault insights combines both logs and metrics to provide a global monitoring solution.
 All users can access the metrics-based monitoring data, however the inclusion of logs-based visualizations may require users to enable logging of their Azure Key Vault.